UrbanInstitute/nccs/_stories/nccsdata_summary.md

-As long as the columns in *group_by* are present in the data set, [`preview_sample()`](file:///C:/Users/tpoongundranar/Documents/Urban/NCCS/nccsdata/docs/reference/preview_sample.html) will be able to create a summary table for the user.
+As long as the columns in *group_by* are present in the data set, [`preview_sample()`](file:///C:/Users/tpoongundranar/Documents/Urban/NCCS/nccsdata/docs/reference/preview_sample.html) will be able to generate a summary table for the user.

 ## Conclusion

-We hope you have found this series of data stories useful for working with the [`nccsdata`](file:///C:/Users/tpoongundranar/Documents/Urban/NCCS/nccsdata/docs/index.html) package!
-Contact the package maintainers with any comments/suggestions and let us know if there are any additional features you would find useful.
+We hope this series has been helpful for working with the [`nccsdata`](file:///C:/Users/tpoongundranar/Documents/Urban/NCCS/nccsdata/docs/index.html) package. package.
+Contact the package maintainers with any comments or suggestions and any additional features you would find useful.